arkency/react-book-chapter-credit-card-input/README.md

+This is the part of the Arkademy.
+You can buy the Arkademy here: http://arkademy.dev/

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>